Montana-Code-School/Assassin/README.md

 The server is working on Port 3001
 ```

-In seperate terminal window start the application
+In seperate terminal window in root Assassin directory start the application

 ```bash
 yarn android